MatheoDumont/MatheoDumont/README.md

 ### Hello there 👋
-I am Matheo Dumont, i study Compute Science, and more precisely in 3D technologies at the University Claude Bernard in Lyon, ID3D curriculum, last year.
+I am Matheo Dumont, i study Compute Science and more precisely 3D technologies at the University Claude Bernard in Lyon, ID3D curriculum, last year.

 Im currently doing my internship in Montpellier at the LIRMM(laboratory of computer science, mecanic and micro-electronic of Montpellier), in the ICAR team with Noura Faraj as supervisor.
 My subject is about 'Simulating submarine environments for underwater vehicle'.